laszewsk/nist/catalog/aws/aws-panorama-h.md

 github_url: https://github.com/laszewsk/nist/blob/main/catalog/aws/aws-panorama.yaml
 ---

+{{% pageinfo %}}
+AWS Panorama is a machine learning (ML) appliance and software development kit (SDK) that brings computer vision (CV) to on-premises internet protocol (IP) cameras.
+With AWS Panorama, you can automate tasks that have traditionally required human inspection to improve visibility into potential issues.
+{{% /pageinfo %}}

 ## Description

 AWS Panorama is a machine learning (ML) appliance and software development kit (SDK) that brings computer vision (CV) to on-premises internet protocol (IP) cameras.
 With AWS Panorama, you can automate tasks that have traditionally required human inspection to improve visibility into potential issues.